kgiszczak/tomlib/README.md

 # }
 ```

-To generate a TOML file from Ruby Hash use:
+To generate a TOML document from Ruby Hash use:

 ```ruby
 require 'tomlib'